Azure/mygreeterv3-demo/README.md

 Deploying the changed service to Azure such as an AKS cluster for a complete modify-test cycle is slow.
 You can run the service on our local machine to speed up the development cycle.

-**Inside the mygreeterv3/server directory, you can run the client, the server, and the demoserver.**
+**Inside the mygreeterv3/server directory, you can run the client and the server.**

 ### Server